Paying tax and National Insurance

 You can only claim these if all the following apply:

-- the property is offered to let for at least 210 days a year
+- the property is offered to let as furnished holiday accommodation for at least 210 days a year

-- it’s let for more than 105 days a year
+- it’s let to the public as furnished holiday accommodation for at least 105 days a year

 - you charge the going rate for similar properties in the area (‘market value’)

 Your profits count as earnings for pension purposes.

 You can claim plant and machinery capital allowances on some items if you rent out a commercial property - like a shop, garage or lock-up.